Sentencing postponed for Manchester man convicted of 1979 murder of teen

-MANCHESTER, Iowa — Sentencing for a Manchester man convicted of murdering a Linn County teenager 41 years ago has been postponed until this summer.
+MANCHESTER, Iowa — The sentencing hearing for a Manchester man convicted of murdering a Linn County teenager 41 years ago has been postponed until this summer.

 In February, a jury convicted Burns of first-degree murder for the Dec.
 19, 1979, stabbing death of Martinko, 18.
 Her body was found the next day inside her family’s car at a Cedar Rapids shopping mall.